 (b) The disappearance or elopement of a resident;

-(c) An assault on a resident resulting in injury;
+(c) An assault on a resident [resulting in injury];

 (d) An injury to a resident which may require treatment by a health care practitioner, or an event [such as a fall] which could subsequently require treatment;

-(e) Abuseof a resident;
+(e) Abuse, neglect, or financial exploitation of a resident;

-(f) An error or omission in medication or treatment which may result in harm to the resident; An emergency situation or natural disaster
+(f) An error or omission in medication or treatment which may result in harm to the resident; [or]

+(g) An emergency situation or natural disaster[.] ;or

+(h) A fall.

 [(36)] (39) "Informal dispute resolution (IDR)" means an informal process that provides a licensee the opportunity to question the Department about deficiencies cited on a recent inspection.